hashicorp/consul/website/source/docs/internals/acl.html.markdown

 When a request is made to any non-authoritative server with a token, it must be resolved into the appropriate policy.
 This is done by reading the token from the authoritative server and caching a configurable `acl_ttl`.
-The implication of caching is that the cache TTL is an upper-bound on the staleness of policy that is enforced.
+The implication of caching is that the cache TTL is an upper bound on the staleness of policy that is enforced.
 It is possible to set a zero TTL, but this has adverse performance impacts, as every request requires refreshing the policy.